Nightkingale/Personal-Website/works.md

 ### Generation 2, The Bootleg Era

+* Bootleg Beats (??/??/????, album)
+* A follow-up to Heavenly Night!
+Piracy needs to be saved.
+* Tracklist is coming soon!

 * [To the Throwbacks](https://nightkingale.bandcamp.com/merch) (02/04/2024, single)
 * Farewell to the old meme songs, onward to new.